ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

   and the tree size indicate
 - that the client is talking, possibly indirectly, to the log indicated by the tree hash
-- which software and software version is being used
+- which software and software version is being used.

 There is a possible fingerprinting attack where a log issues a unique STH for targeted log auditor(s).
 This is similar to the fingerprinting